GarrettLeePrice/Javascript-QandA/README.md

 ## Description

 _This page allows a user to add questions as well as answer questions added by others.
-Users can click on questions to see additional information and edit questions_
+Users can click on questions to see additional information and edit questions.
+User can click a button to add questions to a list of favorite questions.
+A fire icon will appear next to any question with two or more answers.
+Two fire icons will appear next to any questions with four or more answers._

 ## Prerequisites